Kyariaūman: Early history

 In the early history of Japan, the status of women were higher as they were thought to have the special ability to communicate with spiritual or divine beings known as kami.
 The Japanese sun deity, Amaterasu, was female and reflects the sacred role of women in traditional Japanese matriarchal society.
 The social status of women began to decline in the beginning of the Muromachi period (1336).
-Following the Muromachi age and well into the late 1800s, women still received equal treatment compared to men in many areas.
+Following the Muromachi age and well into the late 1800s, lower-class women still received equal treatment compared to men in many areas.
 They were granted freedom of marriage, love, and equal treatment in regards to work, as they worked under much the same conditions as men.

 Women of the elite classes were bound by a newly reformed version of Shinto, with heavy influences of Confucianism.
 Under the Confucian ethic of "three obediences" women were expected to show subservience to their fathers as girls, to their husbands as wives, and to their children in old age.
 This began the traditional Japanese image of the "Good Wife, Wise Mother" in which women were supposed to remain as housewives after marriage, caring for the household, cooking, sewing, and being subservient to their husbands.
 This, however, only proved a problem for women in the working world during the Meiji era (1868–1912).
 Despite class distinctions being abolished, Confucian ethics had penetrated into the culture, robbing women of most of their equal status.
 Women on farmlands still maintained some level of freedom with work, tending the fields with their husbands and children.
 Throughout the modernization of Japan, women were denied many of their rights, including the right to work in jobs filled primarily by men, to be paid comparably, and to work in a system that rewarded talent over seniority and sex.